OptimalBits/ground/Readme.md

 ## Models

-Models in ginger are classes that derive from ginger.Base and that provide functionality for persisting as well as synchronizing data with a remote server.
+Models in ground are classes that derive from gnd.Base and that provide functionality for persisting as well as synchronizing data with a remote server.
 Models usually are a mirror of a some data representation in a server.

-Ginger can take advantage of socket.io, and it provides a nodejs component to simplify persistence and synchronization.
-The server component is designed to scale easily thanks to Redis which is used as a pub sub system between different nodes running the ginger server component.
+ground can take advantage of socket.io, and it provides a nodejs component to simplify persistence and synchronization.
+The server component is designed to scale easily thanks to Redis which is used as a pub sub system between different nodes running the ground server component.

 Besides models there are also ***collections***.
-A collection is a special class also derived from ginger.Base that keeps a collection of models.
-By using this class, a collection of models can be kept synchronized against other instances in other remote clients using a central server with ginger server component.
+A collection is a special class also derived from gnd.Base that keeps a collection of models.
+By using this class, a collection of models can be kept synchronized against other instances in other remote clients using a central server with ground server component.

 So lets start with some examples:

-    // Define the root url for storing models ginger.Model.set('url', '/models');
+    // Define the root url for storing models gnd.Model.set('url', '/models');

     // Declare a Animal Model
-    var Animal = ginger.Declare(ginger.Model);
+    var Animal = gnd.Declare(gnd.Model);
     Animal.use('transport', 'ajax');

     var fox = new Animal({legs:4, colour:'brown'});